Anna (?)

 Adam Darnley

-Adam Darnley also went by the name of Dearnaley - (spelling not found but added for indexing).
+Adam Darnley was also recorded as Dearnaley - (spelling not found but added for indexing.)

 Children of Adam Darnley and Anna (?)